Imitation Learning from Pixel-Level Demonstrations by HashReward: High-Dimensional Imitation Learning by HashReward

 in which $l$ denotes the length of the hashing code and $\mathbb{I}(y_{ij})$ is the indicator function which takes 1 if $y_i$ equals to $y_j$, and 0 otherwise.
 In \citeeq{eq:loss_suphash}, $(s_i, y_i), (s_j, y_j)$ denote a pair of state-label instance.
 For one state-label instance $(s, y)$, we utilize $s$ to denote a state sampled from the learner's policy or a state from the trajectory generated by the expert.
 Furthermore, we utilize $y$ to indicate where $s$ is sampled, such that $y = 1$ if $s$ is sampled from the demonstration and $y = 0$ otherwise.
 The first two terms of $L_H$ represent the reconstruction error, making the reconstructed states $s'$ similar to the original states $s$.
 The next two terms (regularization terms weighted by $\lambda$) are used to enforce $b(s)$ to get close to binary values in $\{-1, 1\}$, where $b(s)$ is the logit output of the hashing layer.
 The last two terms in $L_H$ are essential for introducing the supervision into hashing code training.
 From these terms, the unbinarized hashing codes $b(s_i)$ and $b(s_j)$ of two states $s_i, s_j$ will get similar only when they have the same labels.
 By this way, the discriminative information is effectively propagated for the learning hashing representations.
+Overall, the output of HashReward network is $D(s, a) \in (0, 1)$, and we utilize $-logD(s, a)$ as the pseudo reward for the agent.
+This process in all experiments can be compared to the network architecture in the supplementary material.

 It can be seen that by utilizing \citeeq{eq:loss_suphash}, the separability of the hashing codes, which are the inputs to the discriminative layers, can be reliably preserved even when the dimension of hashing layer is much smaller than the original input dimension.
 Instead of fixing the parameters of the hashing code layer in the training process, the HashReward model and the policy are updated alternatively during learning.
 By this way, the training of the hashing code layer and the discriminator module are coupled together.
 In order to achieve faster convergence, a pretraining stage with samples from expert demonstrations and the random policy for the autoencoder module is included in learning.
 The learning procedure of HashReward is illustrated in Algorithm~\ref{alg}.